bpmutter/ben.perlmutter.io/_site/README.md

 First and foremost, Jekyll sites are incredibly well integrated with GitHub and GitHub Pages, making it probably the best tool for quickly spinning up a robust personal site with blog functionality.

 ### Extendability and Customization
-Jekyll also has a lot of extendability,.
+Jekyll also has a lot of extendability.
 It is very customization-friendly, with with some good free plugins to build up the site.

 ### Learn new technologies
 Jekyll is dependent on a couple of technologies that I've wanted to learn for a while now.
 It is built with Ruby, and uses the Liquid templating engine.
 I've wanted to learn Liquid since I made a Shopify website about 8 months ago (Shopify pages are built with Liquid, and Shopify was actually the original developer.
 The website was a quickly-failed made-to-order t-shirt e-commerce site...a story for a different time).